BibleResearch/bible-notes/old_testament/pentateuch/numbers.md

   >
   > H. Instructions for Possessing and Partitioning the Promised Land [33:50 - *36*]

-## Theme
+## Theological Theme
-- **Faithfulness and Unfaithfulness.** The major theme of the book of Numbers is a contrast between faithfulness and unfaithfulness.
+- **God's Faithfulness and Israel's Unfaithfulness.** The book of Numbers is largely a contrast between faithfulness and unfaithfulness.
 For the most part, Israel is resolutely unfaithful to God, yet God remains unwaveringly faithful to His promises.
+This is evidenced by the stark contrast between Israel's failures in 10:11 through 21 as well as chapter 25 and God's covenant faithfulness expressed through Balaam in chapters 23-24.